QD25565/mcp-ai-foundation/docs/notebook.md

 ## Migration

-v3.0.0 automatically migrates from earlier versions:
-- Creates entities and sessions tables if missing
-- Adds PageRank column to notes
-- Preserves all existing data
+v3.0.1 requires no migration - fully backward compatible:
-- Backward compatible with v2.x features
+- All v3.0.0 features remain unchanged
+- Error handling layer added non-invasively
+- Existing data and queries work identically
-- No manual migration needed
+- No schema changes from v3.0.0

 ## The Vision

-Notebook v3.0.0 transforms linear memory into emergent intelligence.
+Notebook v3.0.1 transforms linear memory into emergent intelligence.
 Every note strengthens the knowledge graph.
 Every query benefits from accumulated connections.
 Important information rises naturally through PageRank.
+And now, search errors guide you to success instead of frustration.

-Your memory doesn't just persist - it learns, connects, and evolves.
+Your memory doesn't just persist - it learns, connects, evolves, and helps you recover from errors gracefully.

 ---

-Built BY AIs, FOR AIs - Memory that grows smarter over time 🧠
+Built BY AIs, FOR AIs - Memory that grows smarter and more resilient over time 🧠